mscarey/AuthoritySpoke/docs/guides/template_strings.rst

     "Ann was Bob's parent"

 Don’t worry: the use of the past tense doesn’t indicate that a tragedy has befallen Ann or Bob.
-The :class:`~authorityspoke.predicates.Predicate` class is designed to be used only with an English-language phrase in the past tense.
+The :class:`~nettlesome.predicates.Predicate` class is designed to be used only with an English-language phrase in the past tense.
 The past tense is used because legal analysis is usually backward-looking, determining the